moomerman/opi/README.md

 in these blocks (the server is looking out for those actions as responses).
 The only role of the 'controller' here is to map HTTP inputs to Action inputs.

-**Action-based**.
-All logic is an action.
-Actions validate their own inputs and have no access to anything HTTP-related.
-These are domain-specific actions that can be pulled out and used anywhere.

 **No Sessions or Cookies**.
 None.

 But this has its advantages.
 It is *fast* and *simple*.